cognitedata/inso-bootstrap-cli/README.md

     level: INFO
 ```

-#### Configuration for deploy command
+#### Configuration for `deploy` command

-In addition to the sections described above, the configuration file for deploy mode should include two more sections:
+In addition to the sections described above, the configuration file for `deploy` command requires two more sections:

-- `aad_mappings` - used to sync CDF Groups with AAD Group object-ids
+- `bootstrap` - declaration of the logical access-control group structure
-- `bootstrap` - used do define the logical access-control groups
+- `aad_mappings` - mapping AAD Group object-ids with CDF Groups

 #### `aad_mappings` section: AAD Group to CDF Group mapping